 The end of a century, a seemingly straightforward concept, often leads to confusion.
 Is it December 31, 2099, or December 31, 2100?
-This article delves into the nuances of defining the end of a century, exploring the historical, mathematical, and practical perspectives that shape our understanding of this temporal milestone.
+This article walks through the nuances of defining the end of a century, exploring the historical, mathematical, and practical perspectives that shape our understanding of this temporal milestone.

 Understanding Centuries: A Matter of Definition

 A century is defined as a period of 100 years.
-However, the precise starting and ending points of a century are not always intuitive.
+On the flip side, the precise starting and ending points of a century are not always intuitive.
 The confusion arises from two primary methods of counting:

 - Ordinal Counting: This method follows the sequential numbering of years, starting with year 1.